 To be realistic, both laser tubes are appropriate at their place.
-However, because of that the RF metal laser tubes work on a pulsing base, the cutting edges of materials show more clear and smooth outcomes.
+However, because of that, the RF metal laser tubes work on a pulsing bass, the cutting edges of materials show more clear and smooth outcomes.

 Metal laser tubes generate a smaller spot size out of the output window of the laser.
 For high precision engraving, this smaller spot size would make a difference.
 There are various applications where this advantage would be clearly visible.

 RF lasers last 4-5 times longer compared to DC lasers.
 Its longevity can help offset the initial higher cost of the RF laser.
-Due to its capacity of refilling, the process can be more expensive than the replacement cost of a new DC laser.
+Due to its capacity for refilling, the process can be more expensive than the replacement cost of a new DC laser.

 Comparing the overall results, both of these tubes are perfect at their own place.